Updated January 9, 2020

 While there are benefits to accepting ACH for payments, like lower processing costs and ability to set up recurring transactions, the settlement process is notoriously long compared to debit and credit transactions.
-ACH payments are processed electronically, so why does it take so long to settle these transactions?

 Who’s Involved in an ACH Transaction?